 Jones’s interest in the Ukraine apparently stemmed from his mother’s sojourn in what was, in 1932, Stalino (now Donetsk), but was once a city named after the Welsh industrialist John Hughes, for whom Jones’ mother worked.
 It is in Stalino he slips off the train and discovers people dropping in the street from hunger in the breadbasket of the world.
 In the villages, bodies are piled into horse carts, and babies screaming for their dead mothers are tossed on top of the pile.

 It is when Jones wanders through the snow-covered wasteland of the Ukraine that the film, though shot on a much lower budget, begins to approach the scale of a saga, like Warren Beatty’s Reds.
 Calupa’s grandfather apparently told her stories of life on Ukrainian farms in this period, and everything, down to an over extended and unnecessarily explicit scene of cannibalism, rings true.

-Once Jones is captured but escapes imprisonment by repeating that there is no starvation in the Ukraine, we are treated to thirty minutes stuffed with events – all fascinating – particularly his meeting with William Randolph Hearst (Matthew Marsh).
+After Jones is captured, forced to repeat that there is no starvation in the Ukraine, we are treated to thirty minutes stuffed with events – all fascinating – particularly his meeting with William Randolph Hearst (Matthew Marsh).
 But these are so hurried that they disengage the viewer from the story.